openstax/cnx-recipes/recipes/README.md

 The config settings are variables that start with `$Config_` and have the following structure:

+- `$GRAMMATICAL_CASES`
+  - This describes the different ways to say "Figure".
+The content has an attribute that belongs to the katalyst namespace that describes the different cases.
+  - The attribute is `cmlnle:case` and has namespace "http://katalysteducation.org/cmlnle/1.0"
+  - These are used when building links.
+See `$Config_TargetLabels` for more information
 - `$Config_hasCompositeChapter`
   - not sure if this is the same thing as a ChapterCompositePages
   - add an h1 for each one (e.g. "Key Terms", "Index")
   - heading levels are "sane" meaning they are nested properly in the baked file (composite chapter title is like h2 and the compositepage inside it is h3 for accessibility)
+  - copy the book metadata into each composite pages (assuming to make importing back into the DB easier)

 - `$Config_ChapterCompositePages`: A list of [Pages](#page)
   - composite pages are given an id attribute when they are linked to from the ToC